Why did UGA implement the Gameday Gameplan?

 The University has set up an AM frequency at 1650 AM that will provide recorded information that runs continuously concerning traffic and parking issues.
 In the case of an emergency, the police will interrupt the recording with live information to assist fans.

 Where can I get information on parking decks?

-For more information on Season Parking Deck Permits, please click here.
+For more information on on-campus parking decks, please click here.